PrefectHQ/prefect-demos/flows/aws/interactive-workflow/README.md

 pip install -r requirements.txt
 ```

-### Running the Demo
 1. **Start Prefect**

   Make sure Prefect is running and you are logged into Prefect Cloud or your local Prefect instance.

 2. **Prefect & Marvin environment is set up**

-Ensure your S3Bucket block is correctly set up to upload files to that specific region.
-Additionally, ensure you have the OpenAI api key correctly loaded into Marvin.
+Ensure your [S3Bucket](https://prefecthq.github.io/prefect-aws/s3/) block is correctly set up to upload files to that specific region.
+Additionally, ensure you have the OpenAI api key correctly loaded into [Marvin](https://www.askmarvin.ai/welcome/installation/).
 Once you are authenticated to the correct workspace, you are good to go to run the workflow.

 2. **Execute the Deployment script**